Routine use cases

 Why this article exists

-This routine note starts with the moment around the practice: "How to keep a face yoga session realistic during travel days" belongs in the blog because it explains the decision before the download.
-For "How to keep a face yoga session realistic during travel days", the reader may be in a missed-session streak where the next action should be easier, not harsher, and the job is to notice whether the article is making a smaller action clearer.
-This article gives context for "How to keep a face yoga session realistic during travel days", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This routine note starts with the moment around the practice: "Realistic session: travel days" belongs in the blog because it explains the decision before the download.
+For "Realistic session: travel days", the reader may be in a missed-session streak where the next action should be easier, not harsher, and the job is to notice whether the article is making a smaller action clearer.
+This article gives context for "Realistic session: travel days", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway